 Continue reading the rest of this article to learn more about the best robotics simulation software currently available.

 Best Robotics Simulation Software

 Webots is a user-friendly robot simulator that was released by the Swiss company Cyberbotics.
 It runs on Windows, Linux, or macOS and it supports most programming languages like C/C++, Java, URBI, MATLAB, and Python.
 You also can control the Webots simulator externally using the API or any standard TCP/IP network.

 The Webots simulator uses the ODE (Open Dynamics Engine) to simulate physics in a realistic 3D environment.
 It also supports accurate modeling of collisions and contact points, which will allow you to test out a wide range of scenarios using a virtual robot.
 Webots even comes with a library of robot models to get you started with the PR2, Atlas, Aibo, and even some NASA robots.

-Webots also supports VRML97, so you can import robot designs using most modeling software (Solidworks, AutoCAD, Blender, and Inventor).
+Webots also supports VRML97, so you can import robot designs using most CAD software (Solidworks, AutoCAD, Blender, and Inventor).
 You also can import maps and terrain data to create accurate representations of the world in your testing environment.

 The Gazebo Simulator is a free open source platform that can be used to design, develop, test, and visualize almost any kind of robot.
 Gazebo runs on Linux, Windows, and Mac, and it has built-in support for ROS (Robot Operation System) and Player.

 Gazebo supports multiple high-performance physics engines like ODE, Bullet, Simbody, and DART.
 It also uses the ORGE 3D Graphics engine to render high-quality environments with accurate lighting, shadows, and textures.